xlladdins/xll/docs/Excel4MacrosH-P.md

   - > Passwords are not recorded into the PROTECT.DOCUMENT function when
     > you use the macro recorder.

->
+> &nbsp;

-Objects    is a logical value.
+Objects&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 This argument applies only to charts, worksheets and macro sheets.
 Objects corresponds to the Objects check box in the Protect Sheet dialog box.

   - > If objects is TRUE or omitted, Microsoft Excel selects the check
     > box and protects all locked objects on the chart, worksheet or